 The CLT Social Investment Fund, managed by CAF Venturesome, is a bespoke Fund for CLTs that provides loans of up to £50,000 to get you to planning, including preparing plans, commissioning architects and surveyors and submitting the plan.
-The finance is repayable only if planning if the scheme is successful.
+If planning permission is refused, they may write off the loan.

 To find out more and to apply go to the CAF Venturesome website.

 Community Housing Fund

 Homes England provides grants to help groups develop your project to the point where you have secured planning permission and are ready to build.
 There are three types of grant available: